Edna Manley: Death

-According to Edna Manley: Sculptor a Retrospective: "During Edna Manley’s final years, she re-created several older works, some of which are on view in the introductory lobby.
+According to Rex Nettleford in Edna Manley: Sculptor a Retrospective: "During Edna Manley's final years, she re-created several older works, some of which are on view in the introductory lobby.
 Perhaps the finest re-creation is tomorrow (1985) which is based on one of the major examples of ecstatic carvings of the late 1930s.
 The same ecstatic, spiritual atmosphere prevails in most of Edna Manley’s last works and several ponder on the subject of death and rebirth.
-This is movingly illustrated by such works as The Listener (1986), future (1983), the painting Birth (1986) and the studies for Raising of Lazarus on which the artist was working until the day before her death on 10 February 1987.”
+This is movingly illustrated by such works as The Listener (1986), future (1983), the painting Birth (1986) and the studies for Raising of Lazarus on which the artist was working until the day before her death on 10 February 1987."